 He was said to be a brave warrior of the Borderland who treated everybody humanly and he was equally valiant in duels, battles, and as a captain of a castle.

 He was born in 1534, his father was Pálffy Péter and his mother was Dersffy Zsófia.
 His brother, Miklós, was 20 years younger than he and became an outstanding warrior of the Borderland, a heroic military leader of the 15-Year-War.
 (You will read a lot about the other family members of the Pálffy’s.)

-As Tamás has come from a wealthy aristocrat family, he received an excellent education and learned not only the martial arts but all kind of knowledge as well.
+As Tamás has come from a wealthy aristocratic family, he received an excellent education and learned not only the martial arts but all kinds of knowledge as well.
 He had been soldiering since his young age, serving in the “field army”, under his liege lord.